Close

 There are also incredible beaches and seaside resorts in Italy when you want to escape the heat.
 The Cinque Terre is a short trip from Florence; there’s nothing more refreshing than a day at the sea sipping wine and sampling incredible seafood.

 And if you want a true beach escape, you can’t miss the Amalfi Coast.
-Sorrento, Positano, and Ravello are absolutely stunning villages, and the hidden beaches, flanked by magnificent rocky cliffs, are some of the most beautiful places in the world.
+Sorrento, Positano, and Ravello are absolutely stunning villages, and the secret beaches of Amalfi Coast, flanked by magnificent rocky cliffs, are some of the most beautiful places in the world.

-We’d love to help you put together the perfect summer itinerary.
+We’d love to help you put together the perfect summer itinerary in Italy.
 Whether you’re dying to explore Venice and Rome, the Mediterranean coast, or the bustling and fascinating cities in Northern Italy, we’re here to help you plan the perfect trip.
 Why not get in touch today to bring your summer leave to Italy to life?